Multilevel functional distributional models with application to continuous glucose monitoring in diabetes clinical trials: Results for the Juvenile Diabetes Research Foundation Continuous Glucose Monitoring Study Group

-Our analysis complements the original findings \cite{doi:10.1056/NEJMoa0805017,juvenile2009effect} by (1) providing results across the entire blood glucose range while accounting for covariates and the longitudinal structure of the data, (2) accounting for variables such as insulin pump use that were not balanced by random treatment assignment, and (3) quantifying the seasonal variations of blood glucose for the first time.
-In particular, our implementation of the new distributional method has yielded compelling evidence that age plays a pivotal role in glycemic control, extending beyond the conventional analysis of mean glucose values.
-Our findings also demonstrate the effectiveness of Continuous Glucose Monitoring (CGM) in enhancing glycemic control, particularly in the higher probabilities of the quantile function, and its significance in the hyperglycemia range.
-We have identified a linear association between HbA1c levels and all quantile functions, that is a new clinical result in a CGM litereture.
-Most of the litereture focus on the connection of the HbA1c levels with the CGM glucose mean values, and the glucose variability, but no with the CGM quantile functions that are related explicity with CGM time in range metrics.
-Additionally, we have observed variations in glucose distribution across different seasonal periods, with a more pronounced effect during winter.
-However, we found no significant effects related to sex and weight in glycemic variations, suggesting a high degree of heterogeneity in patient responses to these factors.
-Maybe, in another elderly populations, in which, there are a lost of functional capacity of the patients, the effects are more evident.
+Our analysis complements the original findings \cite{doi:10.1056/NEJMoa0805017,juvenile2009effect} by: (1) providing results across the entire blood glucose range while accounting for covariates and the longitudinal structure of the data; (2) accounting for variables such as insulin pump use that were not balanced by random treatment assignment; and (3) quantifying the seasonal variations of blood glucose for the first time.
+In particular, our implementation of the new functional distributional method provided evidence that age plays a pivotal role in glycaemic control across all quantile levels.
+Our findings also demonstrate the effectiveness of Continuous Glucose Monitoring (CGM) in enhancing glycaemic control, particularly for the lower quantiles.
+We have identified a linear association between HbA1c levels and the quantile function evaluated throughout its entire domain (i.e., all probability levels), a novel clinical finding in the CGM literature.
+Most of the literature focuses on the connection between HbA1c and CGM mean and variance but not with the joint CGM quantile functions.
+While some work connecting HbA1c and time in range exists, this work depends on the choice of the range and does not account for all ranges simultaneously.

-From a methodological standpoint, our novel multilevel model offers significant advantages over traditional multilevel algorithms.
-The new method provides a comprehensive and insightful description of the longitudinal evolution of distributional characteristics of CGM time series over a four-week period, while effectively accounting for patient characteristics.
-This allows us to gain a deeper understanding of how the distributional characteristics of CGM data change over time for each patient, while mitigating the potential impact of confounders.
+From a methodological standpoint, our novel longitudinal distributional/quantile model offers significant advantages over scalar longitudinal analyses because it accounts for the entire distribution.
+We also introduce an inferential methodology that is relatively easy to understand, apply, and explain because it is closely related to conducting separate analyses of all quantiles.
+Another important novelty is that we show how to conduct simultaneous inference for all quantiles, while accounting for the complex inherent variability of the distributional processes.
+The assumptions are also minimal on the quantile processes; for example, we do not require Gaussianity, which would be highly suspect for our data.
+The new method provides a comprehensive and insightful description of the longitudinal evolution of distributional characteristics of CGM time series over a four-week period, while accounting for patient characteristics.